codemedian/dotfiles/README.md

 # DotFiles

 # VIM
-To be writte
+To be written

 # TMUX
+To be written

+# Weechat
+To be written

+# Urxvt
+To be written

+# Perforce
-To be writte
+To be written